MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/install-four-computers.md

 ## Validate the four-computer installation

-The procedures in this topic describe how to validate the four\-computer installation of System Center - Service Manager.
+The procedures in this article describe how to validate the four\-computer installation of System Center - Service Manager.

 ### Step 1: validate the installation of the management server and database